 TV Guide chose one of Black’s Law & Order shows – “Life Choice” – as one of the 100 best episodes in the history of television.
-He received the Edgar Allan Poe Award nomination from the Mystery Writers of America for best fact crime book for Murder at the Met.
+He received the Edgar Allan Poe Special Award from the Mystery Writers of America for best fact crime book for Murder at the Met.
 His second Edgar Allan Poe Award nomination was for "Happily Ever After," an episode of Law & Order.
 His third Edgar Allan Poe Award nomination was for “Carrier,” also an episode of Law & Order.
 In Rolling Stone’s 50th Anniversary history, Black is one of only six writers profiled.

-He has received a National Endowment of the Arts grant in fiction, Playboy’s Best Article of the Year Award, Best Essays of the Year 1986 Honorable Mention, Forward’s Book of the Year Special Mention, and an Atlantic Monthly "First" award for fiction.
-He has also received a Pulitzer Prize nomination for The Plague Years, a book based on a two-part series that he wrote for Rolling Stone and that won a National Magazine Award in Reporting and the National Science Writers Award.
+Among his other awards, he has received a National Endowment of the Arts grant in fiction, Playboy’s Best Article of the Year Award, Best Essays of the Year1986 Honorable Mention, Forward’s Book of the Year Special Mention, and an Atlantic Monthly "First" award for fiction.
+He has received a Pulitzer Prize nomination for The Plague Years, a book based on a two-part series that he wrote for Rolling Stone that won a National Magazine Award in Reporting and the National Science Writers Award.

 Researching articles, David Black has risked his life a number of times, including being put under house arrest by Baby Doc's secret police in Haiti, infiltrating totalitarian therapy cults, being abandoned on a desert island, and exposing a white slave organization in the East Village.

-Among the television shows he has produced and written are the Sidney Lumet series 100 Centre Street, which was listed as one of the 10 best shows of the year, the Richard Dreyfuss series The Education of Max Bickford, Monk, CSI-Miami, the new Kojak, Hill Street Blues, Miami Vice, Law & Order: Criminal Intent, Law & Order: Trial By Jury, the original Law & Order, which received an Emmy nomination for Best Dramatic Show and a Golden Globe nomination, and Copshop, an innovative PBS series filmed in one-take, three camera real time, which won a Prism Award in 2005.
+Among the television shows he has produced and written are the Sidney Lumet series 100 Centre Street, which was listed as one of the 10 best shows of the year, the Richard Dreyfuss series The Education of Max Bickford, CSI-Miami, the new Kojak, Hill Street Blues, EZ Streets, Miami Vice, Bluebloods, Law & Order: Criminal Intent, Law & Order: Trial By Jury, the original Law & Order, which received an Emmy nomination for Best Dramatic Show and a Golden Globe nomination, and Copshop, an innovative PBS series filmed in one-take, three camera real time, which won a Prism Award in 2005.
 He has been nominated for the PGA Golden Laurel Award.

-His TV movie, Legacy of Lies, a drama about three generations of Jewish gangsters and cops in Chicago, which starred Eli Wallach, won the Writers Foundation of America Gold Medal for Excellence in Writing and received an ACE Award for Martin Landau for Best Actor.
+His TV movie, Legacy of Lies, a drama about three generations of Jewish gangsters and cops in Chicago, which starred Eli Wallach, won the Writers Foundation of America Gold Medal for Excellence in Writing.
+It also received an ACE Award for Martin Landau for Best Actor.

-He has appeared on TV and lectured at Harvard, Yale, and the National Constitution Center, among other places.
 He has taught writing at Mt.
 Holyoke, NYU, Columbia, the Norman Mailer Colony, Yale, where he was a Fellow at Pierson College, and Harvard, where he is a scholar-in-residence at Kirkland House.
 He is a Senior Fellow at The Schuster Institute for Investigative Journalism.
 He is a former board member of the Mystery Writers of America and former Vice President of the Table 4 Foundation.
-He is a member of the Century Association, the Williams Club, the Columbia Club, PEN, the Writers’ Guild, the Explorers’ Club, and the Players.
+He is a member of the Century Association, PEN, the Writers’ Guild, the Explorers’ Club, and the Players.